The Complete Guide to Luxury Holidays in Nuku’alofa

 - Try Tongan cuisine at one of the city’s delectable restaurants

-Learn more about each activity in our 7 Luxury Activities in Nuku’alofa.
+Learn more about each activity in our 10 Best Luxury Experiences in Nuku’alofa.
+Or simply continue reading…

 How to Get to Nuku’alofa

-Nuku’alofa is easy to access via the nearby international airport and by having a port for luxury cruise liners.
+Nuku’alofa is easy to access via the nearby international airport and has a port for luxury cruise liners.
 Ways of getting around the city include via taxi, tour guide, car rental and more.
-See our 7 Ways to Get to Nuku’alofa (& Around Nuku’alofa).
-Otherwise, here’s some quick advice about transport in Nuku’alofa.
+See our 10 Ways to Get to & Around Nuku’alofa.
+Otherwise, here’s a quick rundown about transport in Nuku’alofa.